top of page

 A rumbling or droning noise that increases with speed is another common symptom.

-• Becomes louder as the vehicle accelerates
+• This noise becomes louder as the vehicle accelerates.

-• Often confused with tyre noise
+• It is often confused with tyre noise.

 This happens because the bearing rotates faster as speed increases.